Deferral, Waiver or Reduction

 Full-Time University Attendance in Accounting PhD Programs

 If a member is enrolled full-time in an accounting PhD program at a recognized university, they may request a waiver.
 To be eligible, the member must be enrolled in courses at a recognized university full-time and for at least seven months during a single, 12-month period.
 They must provide a letter from the university confirming full-time enrolment in a PhD accounting program.
 If the member meets the criteria each year, there are no limits to how many waivers may be granted.
-If the dates of university attendance overlap with the dates marking the end of one CPA Ontario fiscal year and the beginning of the next, a dues waiver will apply only to one year's annual membership dues.
+If the dates of university attendance overlap with the dates marking the end of one CPA Ontario fiscal year and the beginning of the next, a dues waiver will apply only to one year's AMD.

 Members may receive a 50 per cent reduction if they are attending a recognized university full-time, even if courses or program are not accounting-related.
 To be eligible, the member must be enrolled in courses at a recognized university full-time and for at least seven months during a single, 12-month period.
 They must provide a letter from the university confirming full-time enrolment.
 If the member meets the criteria each year, there are no limits to how many reductions may be granted.
-If the dates of university attendance overlap with the dates marking the end of one CPA Ontario fiscal year and the beginning of the next, a dues reduction will apply only to one year's annual membership dues.
+If the dates of university attendance overlap with the dates marking the end of one CPA Ontario fiscal year and the beginning of the next, a dues reduction will apply only to one year's AMD.